spierala/angular-signal-selectors/README.md

 A small Angular Signal Selector experiment...

-It would be great, to select Signal state with predefined selector functions:
+It would be great, to select Signal state with predefined selector functions.

+This repo explores the basics of creating Signal selectors, similar to NgRx/MiniRx `createSelector`.
+The implementation should use Signals only... mostly because Signals support memoization out of the box.

+**Why Signal Selectors?**
 - Selector functions can be pure functions and live outside the class
 - The selector functions can be composed (similar to NgRx/MiniRx `createSelector`)

-But currently it works only partially...

-Small example:
+- Selector functions are easy to test

+**Example**

+The example is working partially.
+See the issue below.

 ```ts
 import {Component, computed, Signal, signal} from '@angular/core';